karapk/karapk/README.md

 - 💬 Ask me about running and marathons and I won't stop talking.
 - 📫 How to reach me: kpk.my.mailings@gmail.com
-- ⚡ Random fact: The Pope can't be an organ donor.
+- ⚡ Random fact: 600 million years ago a day lasted just 21 hours.